 Quick Answer: How do you calculate a monthly mortgage payment?
-Use the formula: M = L × [r(1+r)^n] / [(1+r)^n − 1] where M is the monthly payment, L is the loan amount, r is the monthly interest rate, and n is the number of payments.
-For a $320,000 loan at 6.75% for 30 years, the principal and interest payment is approximately $2,076/month.
-Add property taxes, insurance, HOA fees, and PMI for your full housing cost.
+Use the formula: M = L × [r(1+r)^n] / [(1+r)^n − 1] where M is the monthly principal-and-interest payment, L is the loan amount, r is the monthly interest rate, and n is the number of payments.
+For a $320,000 loan at 6.75% for 30 years, estimated principal and interest is $2,075.51/month (about $2,076).
+Adding $400 in property tax, $150 in homeowners insurance, $150 in HOA dues, and $0 in PMI produces an estimated total monthly housing cost of $2,775.51 (about $2,776).

 What Goes Into a Mortgage Payment?

-| Component | What It Is | Included in Base Payment? |
+| Component | What It Is | How It Is Usually Paid |

 |---|---|---|

-| Principal | Repayment of the loan balance | ✅ Yes |
+| Principal & interest (P&I) | Repayment of the loan balance plus the cost of borrowing | The base mortgage loan payment |

 The Mortgage Payment Formula